snarfed/beautifulsoup/bs4/doc/source/index.rst

 Beautiful Soup uses a plugin system that supports a number of popular Python parsers.
 If no third-party parsers are installed, Beautiful Soup uses the HTML parser that comes with Python.
-In recent releases of Python (2.7.2 and 3.2.2), this parser works pretty well at handling bad HTML.
-In older releases, it's not so good.
+In recent releases of Python (2.7.2 and 3.2.2), this parser is excellent at handling bad HTML.
+Unfortunately, in older releases, it's not very good at all.

-Even if you're using a recent release of Python, I recommend you install the `lxml parser <http://lxml.de/>`_ if possible.
-It's much faster than Python's built-in parser.
-It works with both Python 2 and Python 3, and it parses HTML and XML very well.
+Even if you're using a recent release of Python, I recommend you install the `lxml parser <http://lxml.de/>`_ if you can.
+Its reliability is good on both HTML and XML, and it's much faster than Python's built-in parser.
 Beautiful Soup will detect that you have lxml installed, and use it instead of Python's built-in parser.

 Depending on your setup, you might install lxml with one of these commands: